karstenorm/ot-lab/README.md

 # OT-lab

-A small OT/ICS lab project that simulates a temperature control process with a PLC and a simple HMI.
+A simple OT/ICS lab project that simulates a temperature control process with a PLC and a HMI.

 ## Components
 - **Process**: simulates a heating/cooling process